 Although this shouldn’t deter you from getting a Labradoodle with these colors, it is something to be aware of.
 The majority of Labradoodles in these colors, if bred under a reputable breeder, will not be affected or unhealthy.
 But, if you do get a pup with these colors, make sure you are aware of the symptoms associated with their potential pigment-related conditions.

 No matter what color Labradoodle you choose, or whatever shade your Labradoodle pooch grows into, know that you will have a beautiful and bouncy pup.
-He will brighten up your day for sure.
+They will brighten up your day for sure.

 Always work with a reputable breeder, and no matter what color you choose, you should be the recipient of a healthy and happy pooch.